Rupee: Denominations

 The original silver rupee, .917 fine silver, 11.66 g, was divided into 16 annas, 64 paise, or 192 pies.
 Each circulating coin of British India, until the rupee was decimalised, had a different name in practice.
 A paisa was equal to two dhelas, three pies, or six damaris.
 Other coins for half anna (adhanni, or two paisas), two annas (duanni), four annas (a chawanni, or a quarter of a rupee), and eight annas (an athanni, or half a rupee) were widely in use until decimalization in 1961.
 (The numbers adha, do, chār, ātha mean respectively half, two, four, eight in Hindi and Urdu.)
 Two paisa was also called a taka, see below.

 Decimalisation occurred in India in 1957 and in Pakistan in 1961.
 Since 1957 an Indian rupee is divided into 100 paise.
 The decimalised paisa was originally officially named naya paisa meaning the "new paisa" to distinguish it from the erstwhile paisa which had a higher value of 1/64 rupee.
 The word naya was dropped in 1964 and since then it is simply known as paisa (plural paise).

 The most commonly used symbol for the rupee is "₨".
 India adopted a new symbol (₹) for the Indian rupee on 15 July 2010.
 In most parts of India, the rupee is known as rupaya, rupaye, or one of several other terms derived from the Sanskrit rūpya, meaning silver.

 Ṭaṅka is an ancient Sanskrit word for money.
 While the two-paise coin was called a taka in West Pakistan, the word taka was commonly used in East Pakistan (now Bangladesh), alternatively for rupee.
-In the Bengali and Assamese languages, spoken in Assam, Tripura, and West Bengal, the rupee is known as a taka, and is written as such on Indian banknotes.
+In the Bengali and Assamese languages, spoken in Assam, Tripura, and West Bengal, the rupee is known as toka or taka, and is written as such on Indian banknotes.
 In Odisha it is known as tanka.
 After its independence, Bangladesh started to officially call its currency "taka" (BDT) in 1971.

 The issuance of the Indian currency is controlled by the Reserve Bank of India, and issuance of Pakistani currency is controlled by State Bank of Pakistan.

 Currently in India (from 2010 onwards), the 50 paise coin (half a rupee) is the lowest valued legal tender coin.
 Coins of 1, 2, 5, and 10 rupees and banknotes of 5, 10, 20, 50, 100, 200, 500, and 2000 rupees are commonly in use for cash transaction.

 Large denominations of rupees are traditionally counted in lakhs, crores, arabs, kharabs, nils, padmas, shankhs, udpadhas, and anks.
 Terms beyond crore are not generally used in the context of money; for example, an amount would be called ₨ 1 lakh crore (equivalent to 1 trillion) instead of ₨ 10 kharab.